ADVERTISER DISCLOSURE

 There are different types of magnesium and figuring out which magnesium is best for sleep can be tricky if you’re new to the world of taking magnesium for sleeping.

-Two of the best forms of magnesium for sleep are: magnesium glycinate and magnesium citrate.*
+Two of the best forms of magnesium for sleep may be: magnesium glycinate and magnesium citrate.*

 Magnesium is needed by the body for hundreds of bodily functions including: